ryujinx-mirror/ryujinx-games-list/README.md

 # Ryujinx Game Compatibility List

 Anyone is free to update or share their results here, with the following requirements:
 - You **must** use an official master/main build with any hacks disabled.
-All mods of any kind must also be disabled.
+All mods & cheats of any kind must also be disabled.
 - Follow the new issue template and remove any unnecessary text, but **please leave all formatting intact**.
 Include the title ID in all caps in the title of the issue; see existing issues for examples.
 - Search for a game first before adding a new issue; if you find an existing issue that is out of date, reply to it with a copied/pasted new issue template.
 A curator will then edit the OP with your test data.